Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Imitation-regularized optimal transport

-In addition, Problem \ref{prob:schr} is applicable to robust network control using RB random walk \cite{delvenne2011} on $\mathfrak{M}$ \cite{chen2016robust,chen2017efficient}.
-The prior distribution $\mathfrak{M}_{\rm RB}$ based on the RB random walk is derived using the following matrix, which is defined by the cost functions $C$ and $\alpha > 0$.
+MaxEnt OT is known to be equivalent to the Schr\"{o}dinger bridge \cite{Estimating_sch, leonard2013survey, mutli_sch}.
+When dealing with transportation on network structures, the RB random walk \cite{delvenne2011} is applied.
+The prior distribution $\mathfrak{M}_{\rm RB}$ based on the RB random walk is derived using the following matrix, which is defined by the cost functions $c$ and $\alpha > 0$:

-Note that the graph $\mathcal{G}$ is assumed to be strongly connected.
-In this case, all components of $\bm{B}$ are non-negative, and there exists a natural number $k$ such that all components of $\bm{B}^k$ are positive.
-Therefore, from Perron--Frobenius theorem, the spectral radius $\lambda_B$ of $\bm{B}$ is a simple eigenvalue of $\bm{B}$ and the components of the left eigenvector $\bm{u} \in \mathbb{R}^n$ and right eigenvector $\bm{v} \in \mathbb{R}^n$ are all positive.
+Note that the graph $\mathcal{G}$ is assumed to be strongly connected and aperiodic.
+In this case, all components of $\bm{B}$ are non-negative and a natural number $k$ exists such that all components of $\bm{B}^k$ are positive.
+Therefore, from the Perron--Frobenius theorem, the spectral radius $\lambda_B$ of $\bm{B}$ is a simple eigenvalue of $\bm{B}$, and the components of the left eigenvector $\bm{u} \in \mathbb{R}^n$ and right eigenvector $\bm{v} \in \mathbb{R}^n$ are all positive.